 The CPU board holds an entire read-write memory module which connects directly to the microNOVA memory bus.
-The memory consists of one bank of dynamic RAM with 2,048 or 4,096 16-bit words, 16-bit wide data in and data out paths, a 12-bit address path, four memory control lines, a 16-bit memory transceiver and a memory control buffer.
-Memory address jumpers (not shown) assign the lowest address in the module to any 4K memory address boundary in the system.
+The memory consists of one bank of dynamic RAM with 2,048 or 4,096 16-bit words, 16-bit wide data in and data out paths, a 12-bit address path, four memory control lines, and a 16-bit memory transceiver.
+Memory address jumpers assign the 4K memory address boundary in which the on board memory will operate within the total system.
+Because of hardware restrictions, it is not recommended that the on board memory be assigned the highest 4K position.